02 Aug Can You Get Tired of Traveling?

-In Halong Bay, I took a junk boat cruise where we visited a cave with stalagmites and stalactites, and I just shrugged and thought “Not as incredible as the Wieliczka salt mine in Poland.”
+In Halong Bay, I took a junk boat cruise where we visited a cave with stalagmites and stalactites, and it just reminded me of the times I took Lake Austin charter boat tours with my friends.
+I just shrugged and thought “Not as incredible as the Wieliczka salt mine in Poland.”
 After seeing the temples of Bagan in Myanmar, I’m not sure that any other temples could impress me like that.

 I guess you could liken the travel addiction to any kind of addiction.
 Things become less pleasurable and suddenly you need more and more to generate that same excitement.